GhimirePlan/Nepali-Handwritten-AI/README.md

 # 🇳🇵 Nepali Handwritten Character Recognition AI ✍️

 A deep learning-based AI model built using TensorFlow and Keras to detect and classify handwritten **Nepali characters**.
-Designed to support Nepali media tools, educational software, and local language digitization efforts.
+Designed to support local language digitization efforts.

 ---